 A short answer is that an Executor (Executrix if a female) is the person whom is named in the Will to take charge of the estate.
-The Executor is responsible for wrapping up the dead person’s affairs and distributing the assets to, or for the benefit of, the person’s named in the Will (beneficiaries).
+The Executor is responsible for wrapping up the deceased person’s affairs and distributing the assets to, or for the benefit of, the persons named in the will (beneficiaries).

 Both the Administrator and Executor are subject to the jurisdiction of the Probate Court.
 Both have similar duties.
 Selling properties, paying taxes, gathering and dispersing assets.